 States that offer the TASC exam

-Today, the TASC exam is available in California, Illinois, Colorado, Indiana, Mississipi, Michigan, Nevada, New Jersey, New York, North Carolina, South Carolina, Oklahoma, Ohio, West Virginia, and Wyoming.
+Today, the TASC exam is available in Colorado, Indiana, Mississipi, New Jersey, New York, North Carolina, South Carolina, Oklahoma, Ohio, and West Virginia.
 The TASC exam test is developed by Data Recognition Corp.
 Check here for an overview by state.

 In 2014, some important changes to the GED test were unveiled.
 The test was offered exclusively on a computer, it was aligned to the American Common Core Standards, and the cost of testing increased considerably.